selsamman/proxily/README.md

 # Proxily
-> Note:  This project is being actively developped.
-See the road map towards a 1.0 release at the end.
+> Note:  This project is being actively developped and as such has not yet been published on NPM.
+See the road map towards a release at the end.
 In the mean time it is subject to change.
 ## Global State Management for React

 Proxily is a simple un-opinionated library for managing state across multiple React components.
 It re-renders components as state data is changed in a fashion identical to the immutable data pattern.
 It does this without any specific requirements on how the state is updated organized or annotated and without relying on redux or immutable patterns.
 Core features include: